19Aastha99/2048_game/README.md

 # 2048_game
-easy console game for c++ learners out there
+easy console game for C++ learners out there